Information Gathering (spring 2018)

 Known officially as jour3090, this is a Grady College class on how to find stuff out and how to verify information.
 In other words, this is a class on fact finding -- with an emphasis on developing in you "a document state of mind."
 Fake news is our enemy.
 Well, that and light beer.
-We'll cover the ethical use of interviewing, observation, documents and data to cover news stories for production across all media.
+We'll cover the ethical uses of interviewing, observation, documents and data to cover news stories for production across all media.
 Again, this is a class on reporting, not writing or producing stories.
 Other classes take care of that.
 Also, there's no textbook to buy (you're welcome), except what's avalable online and free.

 Check this page for updates.
 Also monitor the ELC page as some readings will magically appear there, plus I reserve the right to give a pop quiz on any reading you were to have done before class.
 That's also where you'll upload assignments.
 Finally, some semesters I include pop news quizzes to ensure you're keeping up with the news.
 I'll let you know early on if this is one of those semesters.

 The out-of-class exercises matter (see class weights above).
 In a typical semester there are four, perhaps more, and not turning them in on time, or in the correct format, equals a zero for that assignment.
 It can be the difference between an A and a B+.
 Think about it.
 If you do three out of four assignments, that's a 75 score for 20 percent of your total grade.
-Do not ask to turn it in late.
-Most are uploaded to ELC, usually in pdf format.
-Waiting to the last minute to upload on deadline and the system crashing on you is not my fault, it's yours for cutting it that close.
+Do not ask to turn it in late, do not tell me cLC ate your homework.
+Waiting until the last minute to upload on deadline and the system crashing on you is not my fault, it's yours for cutting it that close.

 Laptops and Mobile Devices

 See below, after the class calendar, for the policy on these.
 Basically don't have them out once class begins.
 The only exception of for someone who is an official notetaker for another student via approved University guidelines.